vanyle/vectarine/docs/user-manual.md

 > "textures/my_image.png" is different from "textures/My_Image.png"!

 When you call `loadImage`, the image is not immediately available on all platforms.
 On the web, the browser needs to download it first.
-To represent this, `loadImage` returns a _resource handle_ which you can use to check if the resource is ready using `isResourceReady`.
+To represent this, `loadImage` returns a _resource handle_ which you can use to check if the resource is ready using `isReady`.

-All functions inside `Resource` behave this way.
+All functions inside `Loader` behave this way.
 You can load scripts, shaders, fonts, and other resources using the same pattern.

 ## Sound and Music